 Done.
-You probably want to eject/unmount the network share from your finder and tell Time Machine to do another backup now.
+You probably want to eject/unmount the network device from Finder and tell Time Machine to do another regular backup now.

-Disclaimer: There's no guaranty that the steps mentioned here will repair every single broken Time Machine backup.
+Disclaimer: even though I used the steps outlined above multiple times myself with great success, there’s no guaranty that they will repair every single broken Time Machine backup.
 If not handled with care, they may create even more damage.
-Keep this in mind, when following along.
+Keep this in mind, when following along at your own risk.

 I’m always accepting freelance work so if you want to talk, get in touch at firstname.lastname@example.org.